Majkel-code/GE_EvChargingStation/README.md

 - Editing Charger settings
 - Editiong Vehicle settings
 - Run charge session for one or two outlets
-- See console logs or preview output in dedicated display
+- See console logs or preview output in dedicated display (Can be run as a Electron app)

 GE_EvChargingStation is a lightweight charge station and vehicle simulator where you can check charging flow, connectivity types and base "know how" it's work.